canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 #### Identify yourself as an employee of the Government of Canada

-Use full name and Government of Canada email address for all contributions.
+Use full name and Government of Canada email address for all contributions to public communities and repositories.

 #### Crown Procurement Contracts